When did it start leaning?

 Construction on the Pisa Tower began in August of 1173.
-At this time in history, Pisa (and Italy in general) was going through a period of military success, which means that money was flowing readily.
-During this first building period the foundation was laid and the first floor was constructed, according to the plans of the original architect, Bonanno Pisano.
-In 1178, constructed stopped.
-Although the tower was nowhere near finished, the War with Firenze broke up, causing the men working on the tower to enlist in the army and leave the construction site.
+At this time in history, Pisa (and Italy in general) was going through a military success period, which means that money was flowing readily.
+During this first building period, the foundation was laid, and the first floor was constructed, according to the plans of the original architect, Bonanno Pisano.
+In 1178, construction stopped.
+Although the tower was nowhere near finished, the War with Firenze broke up, causing the men working on the building to enlist in the army and leave the construction site.
 This was the year the lean first became noticeable.

-The tower still continues to sink every year, under the watchful eyes of scientists who are ensuring that the structure is still safe.
+The tower continues to sink every year, under the watchful eyes of scientists who ensure that the structure is still safe.
 Although the ground is still swampy below the tower, it has settled greatly from its first days of construction so that it only now sinks about one or two millimeters per year.
-It is quite safe for tourists and it would be a shame to visit Italy without stopping by this grand architectural masterpiece.
+It is quite safe for tourists, and it would be a shame to visit Italy without stopping by this grand architectural masterpiece.

-Over the centuries, people have done studies on the tower and some have even attempted to stop its lean.
-As rule, Benito Mussolini ordered that the tower be fixed, and worked attempted to achieve this by pouring concrete into the base foundation.
-However, this did not cause the tower to tilt vertically, as Mussolini had hoped.
+Over the centuries, people have done studies on the tower, and some have even attempted to stop its lean.
+As a rule, Benito Mussolini ordered that the tower be fixed and worked attempted to achieve this by pouring concrete into the base foundation.
+However, this did not cause the building to tilt vertically, as Mussolini had hoped.
 Instead, it simply made the tower heavier, causing it to begin to sink even farther into the swampy soil below.

-A number of events allegedly happened at the Pisa Tower, although some were never officially recorded, so it is impossible to know if they actually took place.
-Galileo was rumored, for example, to have dropped two cannon balls off of the tower on different sides to measure their mass and speed.
-One tale that is confirmed is the use of the tower as a Nazi observation tower.
-The United States' decision not to strike save the tower ultimately, while it would have otherwise been defaced and possibly collapsed.
+Several events allegedly happened at the Pisa Tower, although some were never officially recorded, so it is impossible to know if they actually took place.
+For example, Galileo was rumored to have dropped two cannonballs off of the tower on different sides to measure their mass and speed.
+One tale that is confirmed is the use of the building as a Nazi observation tower.
+The United States' decision not to strike ultimately saved the tower, while it would have otherwise been defaced and possibly collapsed.